-11.4 OUTCOME OF ADVERTISING AND ADOPTION OF AMENDMENTS TO RECOGNITION OF NOONGAR BOODJAR CULTURE AND HISTORY THROUGH WELCOME TO COUNTRY AND ACKNOWLEDGEMENT OF COUNTRY
+7.4 OUTCOME OF ADVERTISING AND ADOPTION OF AMENDMENTS TO RECOGNITION OF NOONGAR BOODJAR CULTURE AND HISTORY THROUGH WELCOME TO COUNTRY AND ACKNOWLEDGEMENT OF COUNTRY

-- 1. Recognition of Noongar Boodjar Culture and History through Welcome to Country and Acknowledgment of Country Clean Version 1 - 2.
-Recognition of Noongar Boodjar Culture and History through Welcome to Country and Acknowledgment of Country Marked Up Version 1 - 3.
-Submissions 🕹 🛣
+- Recognition of Noongar Boodjar Culture through Welcome to Country and Acknowledgment of Country - Clean Version U - 2.
+Recognition of Noongar Boodjar Culture Welcome to Country and Acknowledgment of Country Marked Up Version J. - 3.
+Submissions 🕂 🛣

-That Council ADOPTS the Recognition of Noongar Boodjar Culture and History through Welcome to Country and Acknowledgement of Country Policy at Attachment 1.
+That Council ADOPTS the Recognition of Noongar Boodjar Culture and History Through Welcome to Country and Acknowledgement of Country Policy at Attachment 1.

-To present the outcome of community consultation and seek adoption of the amended Recognition of Noongar Boodjar Culture and History through Welcome to Country and Acknowledgement of Country Policy at Attachment 1.
+To present the outcome of community consultation and seek adoption of the amended Recognition of Noongar Boodjar Culture and History Through Welcome to Country and Acknowledgement of Country Policy at Attachment 1.